Terraform for AI Agents (3): A Reusable VPC and Security Baseline

 Three things worth noting:

 cidrsubnet(prefix, newbits, netnum)is Terraform’s CIDR math.cidrsubnet("10.20.0.0/16", 8, 1)returns"10.20.1.0/24".
-Memorise this — you’ll use it constantly.for_eachwith the index/value map gives stable resource addresses —alicloud_vswitch.private["0"]always points to the first zone, even if you rearrange the list.
-Compare tocount, where reordering causes wholesale recreation.substr(each.value, -1, 1)extracts the last char of the zone ID (thel/m/n) so resource names sort nicely.
+Memorise it — you’ll use it constantly.for_eachwith the index/value map gives stable resource addresses —alicloud_vswitch.private["0"]always points to the first zone, even if you rearrange the list.
+Compare tocount, where reordering causes wholesale recreation.substr(each.value, -1, 1)extracts the last char of the zone ID (thel/m/n) so resource names sort nicely in the console.

 | |

-The Enhanced NAT type is the modern one — required for Tablestore, PrivateLink, and most newer services.
+Enhanced NAT is the modern type — required for Tablestore, PrivateLink, and most newer services.
+The legacy “Standard” NAT will be deprecated; don’t start a new project on it.
 PayByTraffic is right for agent workloads where outbound bandwidth is bursty (LLM streaming) rather than steady.

 The SNAT entries are what actually let private-subnet instances reach the internet.
-Without them, an agent in private-a cannot resolve dashscope.aliyuncs.com.
+Without them, an agent in private-a cannot resolve dashscope.aliyuncs.com — and you will spend an hour debugging that the first time it bites you.
+I have the scar.

 The right way to do security groups on Aliyun is one SG per tier, with rules that reference SG IDs not CIDRs: